danielitogomez/bash/netadmin-tools/ScanNetwork/README.md

 A script for ping sweep over several hosts and scan over host that reachable.

 ## Requirements
-To have docker and git installed on your computer if you are going to use Docker.
+To have docker and git installed on your computer if you are going to use Docker.<br/>
 To have git and nmap installed on your computer if you want run local script.

 ## With Docker